CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ## Route Reflectors

 iBGP rules state that a route learned from an iBGP peer can not be sent to another iBGP peer.
 In a datacenter spine and leaf network using iBGP, this prevents a spine from sending a route learned from a leaf to any other leaf.
-As a workaround, BGP introduced the concept of a *route reflector* that selectively violates this rule; when an iBGP speaker is configured as a route reflector, it *can* send iBGP learned routes to other iBGP peers.
+As a workaround, BGP introduced the concept of a *route reflector* that selectively ignores this rule so that when an iBGP speaker is configured as a route reflector, it *can* send iBGP learned routes to other iBGP peers.

 In the following example, spine01 is acting as a route reflector.
 The leaf switches, leaf01, leaf02 and leaf03 are *route reflector clients*.
 Any route that spine01 learns from a route reflector client is sent to other route reflector clients.